Mayank-Khurmai/Login-With-Facebook-using-PHP/README.md

 update app id from source code then test the code

-Not :-  store.php is for storing in our own database
+Note :-  store.php is for storing in our own database